Boshoff93/PLUSH/README.md

 # PLUSH
-Personal Social Media Project - Techologies: React.js, Golang, and RethinDB
+Personal Social Media Project - Techologies: React.js, Golang, and RethinkDB

-React.js will be used for the frontend,
-Golang will be used to write the backend server RethinDB will be used as the database
+React.js will be used for the frontend (This repository), Golang will be used for backend server API's, RethinkDB will be used as the database